ThinkDataEd/student/docs/unit1/campaign1.md

 **How Long?** Four days.
 Ideally, two of these days will include a weekend.

 ###**4.
 Motivation:**
-Every student should collect at least four data points.
-After the first day, use the campaign monitoring tool to see who has collected the most data.
-After two to three days, direct students’ attention to the Total Responses by Day plot and comment on any patterns.
-For example, if they see a plot like the one below, ask "What story does this tell us about our data collection?”
+You should collect at least four data points.
+Your teacher will use the campaign monitoring tool to see who has collected the most data.
+After two to three days, the Total Responses by Day plot might reveal patterns.

+For example, if you
+see a plot like the one below, you might ask "What story does this tell us about our data collection?”

 **<u>Story:</u>** They collected a lot of data together in class.
 Data collection increased every day from Wednesday to Friday.
 There was little to no data collection over the weekend.
 Data collection